nbicocchi/learn-microservices/modules/observability/slides/1 - Observability.md

 ```

 ### Traces
-- **Definition**: Traces track the path of a request as it moves through various services in a distributed system.
-They help visualize and analyze how requests propagate across different components.
+Traces track the path of a request as it moves through various services in a distributed system.
+They help visualize how requests propagate across different components.

 - **Characteristics**:
-    - **Distributed Context**: Traces are particularly valuable in microservices architectures where a request can span multiple services, databases, and external APIs.
+    - **Distributed Context**: Traces are particularly valuable in distributed architectures where a request can span multiple services, databases, and external APIs.
     - **Span and Trace IDs**: Traces are composed of spans, which represent a single operation within a service.
-Each span contains a unique ID, and all spans related to a single request share the same trace ID, allowing you to track the request end-to-end.
+Each span contains a unique ID, and all spans related to a single request share the same trace ID.
     - **End-to-End Latency**: Traces provide visibility into the time taken by each service involved in processing a request.
-- **Types**:
-    - **Root Span**: The first span in a trace, usually representing the entry point of a request into the system.
-    - **Child Spans**: Represent operations in downstream services, each tracked independently but associated with the same trace ID.
 - **Use Cases**:
-    - **Performance Optimization**: Traces help identify bottlenecks by showing how long each service or component takes to process a request.
+    - **Performance Optimization**: Traces help identify bottlenecks by showing how long each service takes to process a request.
-    - **Root Cause Analysis**: Tracing allows you to pinpoint which service or component is causing slowdowns or errors.
+    - **Root Cause Analysis**: Tracing allows you to pinpoint which service is causing slowdowns or errors.
     - **Dependency Visualization**: Traces give a clear picture of how services interact, making it easier to understand complex dependencies in a microservice architecture.

 ![](images/tracing.webp)

 ### Combining Metrics, Logs, and Traces
 Although each pillar serves a different purpose, they complement one another to provide full visibility into system health:
-- **Metrics** provide the "what" (e.g., high CPU usage or slow response times).
+- **Metrics** indicate **what** is happening, such as high CPU usage or slow response times.
-- **Logs** offer the "why" by showing the details of events leading up to or during an issue.
+- **Logs** provide the **why** by capturing detailed event data preceding or occurring during an issue.
-- **Traces** offer the "how" by revealing the flow of requests through different parts of the system, making it possible to locate performance bottlenecks or failures in distributed environments.
+- **Traces** illustrate the **how** by mapping request flows across system components, enabling the identification of performance bottlenecks or failures.

-By integrating these pillars using observability tools (e.g., Prometheus for metrics, ELK stack for logs, Jaeger for tracing), teams can achieve comprehensive insight into the behavior of their systems, which is essential for effective monitoring, debugging, and optimizing modern software systems.
+By integrating these observability pillars with specialized tools—such as Prometheus for metrics, the ELK stack for logs, and Jaeger for tracing—teams can gain comprehensive visibility into system behavior.
+This integration is crucial for effective monitoring, debugging, and optimization of modern software systems.

 ## Instrumentation